Last Updated on September 27, 2021 by Jim Ferri

 St. Mark’s Square has always been such an important place in Venice, that to this day it’s still the only Piazza in the entire city (all of the other squares are known as campos) and during the high tourist season (April through November) it can get obscenely crowded.

 During the many times I’ve returned to it over the years, though, I’ve discovered how to experience St. Mark’s at its best.
 It just takes a little planning.
+One of the things I’ve found is that it’s an easy day trip by train from Florence and some other Italian cities.

 Time Your Visit to St. Mark’s Square